 Socks & Underwear

-Go through your sock and make sure they all have a match.
+Go through your socks and make sure they all have a match.
 If not throw out the unmatched sock.
 Then look through your underwear and bras to see if you find any with holes or that don’t fit and throw them out.

 Once you have a box filled with clothes you want to keep try them on to see how they fit.
 If it doesn’t fit well add to the donate or sell box.
 This will help you declutter more items.